Advice for motivating WFH call center agents

 Especially in a remote environment, coaching is an essential source of motivation for call center agents.
 And one of the best ways to provide mentorship is by finding out what their individual goals are.
 Do they want to become a team lead or supervisor?
 Are they interested in transitioning to a different department?
 Do they want to take on more responsibility?

 Understanding your reps’ objectives can help you create a professional development roadmap that’s specific to them.
 It can also help you pinpoint what training material they need and identify opportunities for them to learn new skills.
 It’s also a good idea to regularly check in with team members on the progress of these goals, whether you send a quick email or set a monthly meeting.
-With the right cloud-based call center solutions, you can even monitor agent performance and generate helpful reports that can keep these conversations with team members focused and productive.

 6. Ask for feedback